What is Capsule Endoscopy?

 An empty stomach allows for the best and safest examination, so you should have nothing to eat or drink, including water, for approximately twelve hours before the examination.
 Your doctor will tell you when to start fasting.

-Tell your doctor in advance about any medications you take including iron, aspirin, bismuth subsalicylate products and other “over-the-counter” medications.
+Tell your doctor in advance about any medications you take including iron, aspirin, bismuth subsalicylate products, and other “over-the-counter” medications.
 You might need to adjust your usual dose prior to the examination.

 Discuss any allergies to medications as well as medical conditions, such as swallowing disorders and heart or lung disease.

-What Can I Expect During Capsule Endoscopy?
+What Can I Expect During Capsule Endoscopy in NJ?

 Your doctor will prepare you for the examination by applying a sensor device to your abdomen with adhesive sleeves (similar to tape).
 The capsule endoscope is swallowed and passes naturally through your digestive tract while transmitting video images to a data recorder worn on your belt for approximately eight hours.
 At the end of the procedure you will return to the office and the data recorder is removed so that images of your small bowel can be put on a computer screen for physician review.